 Your salary primarily depends on the amount of time spent in academia up to this point, and not on how productive you are.
-It’s very simple: the longer you are able to keep your position, the more you earn.
+It’s so simple: the longer you are able to keep your position, the more you earn.

 This means that every two PhD students get more or less the same salary.
 This is true even if one of them works their butt off and publishes 10 research papers during their PhD while the other one spends half a day gossiping by the coffee machine, and publishes pretty much nothing.

 Sometimes, it even works the other way around: the person who gossips the whole day lands the next contract because they are befriended with a lot of people around and know about the opportunities.
 While the person who was working behind the closed door doesn’t.

-This is a very demotivating factor (or at least so it was to me), and feels very unfair.
+This is a highly demotivating factor (or at least so it was to me), and feels unfair.
 Especially if you actually are that productive person who works behind a closed door and ends up without a contract.

 Don’t get me wrong; I didn’t set up a company because I aim to be rich.
 I just prefer the system in which if you consciously decide to work double and you produce two times more value to other people (more content, products or any other form of innovation) you also earn double.
 I find this system fair.

 Also, regardless of what the society thinks about academia, it’s not a place where creativity, or novelty, are promoted.
 To live well in academia in the long run, you need to play the publication game.
 This rarely has anything to do with real innovation.

 9. Poor Teamwork.